rocketmlhq/sciml/README.md

 ## FAQ

 1. My tutorial screen is stuck at _Please Wait Jupyter Compute is not started yet_ for more than 5 minutes.
 What do I do?

+This can happen due to following reasons:
+- _When you log in for the first time.
+Resources like persistent disk space and Azure blob storage are being created for you to store the tutorials and for you to create new notebooks._

-_There is a delay in creating  containers when new nodes are being added to Azure Kubernetes cluster.
+- _There is a delay in creating  containers when new nodes are being added to Azure Kubernetes cluster.
 A new node creation and downloading Docker images can take up to 10 minutes.
 If it takes more than 15 minutes, please ping us on slack._